ElementsProject/elementsproject.org/source/elements/confidential-transactions/index.md

 if preferred.

-A transaction output larger than the maximum will reveal the order of magnitude of the amount to observers, AND will reveal additional digits at the bottom of the amount.
-(Technical details: The minimum amount will effectively be 'raised' such that 2<sup>32</sup> times the new minimum is large enough to cover the transaction.)
+A transaction output larger than the maximum will reveal the order of magnitude of the amount to observers, _and_ will reveal additional digits at the bottom of the amount.

 For example, if the maximum is 500k BTC, then all outputs under that amount will look the same, but an output between 500k and 5M BTC will be